developer-friendly/blog/docs/posts/2024/0014-github-actions-integration-testing.md

 ## Full Workflow

-The final workflow is not rocket science really.
+The final workflow is not rocket science really :rocket:.
 It's just a typical workflow you would see elsewhere.

 Here is the full workflow for your reference.